RedHatOfficial/rh-iconfont/README.md

 ### Setup

 1. Run `npm install`
+2. If you are on a Mac, run `brew install ttfautohint fontforge`
+    b.
+Linux: `sudo apt-get install fontforge ttfautohint`
+    c.
+Windows: See instructions on [https://github.com/sapegin/grunt-webfont](https://github.com/sapegin/grunt-webfont)

-2. Run `grunt` to compile the repository
+Run `grunt` to compile the repository

-3. You should then be able to preview the icons at `fixtures/icon-preview.html`
+To preview the icons, run `grunt watcher` and a localhost will spin up at: `fixtures/icon-preview.html`.

 ### Viewing the icons